KyberNetwork/kyber-pro/walkthroughs/walkthrough2.md

 ## Next Steps

-That’s it for the walkthrough!
-In the coming walkthroughs, we will demonstrate advanced functions related to handling multiple tokens and optimizing your on-chain market making.
+That’s it for this walkthrough!
+We will come up with one more walthrough soon, in it we will demonstrate advanced functions related to handling multiple tokens and optimizing your on-chain market making.

 Links will appear here when ready!